iCliniq Logo

 The techniques or methods that aid in diagnosing vulvar dermatitis are as follows:

-• Whenever a patient complains of any discomfort or pain in the genitals, the doctors usually start their examination by enquiring the patient more about their presenting complaint.
-It also includes the current and past medications, history of any illness, surgery, allergic reactions or autoimmune disorders, etc. In addition, it is the patient's responsibility to clearly describe the genital hygiene followed by them to help the doctor discover the real cause of the condition.
+• Patient History - Whenever a patient complains of any discomfort or pain in the genitals, the doctors usually start their examination by asking the patient more about their presenting complaint.
+It also includes the current and past medications, history of any illness, surgery, allergic reactions, autoimmune disorders, etc. In addition, it is the patient's responsibility to clearly describe the genital hygiene followed by them to help the doctor discover the real cause of the condition.

 • Vaginal Discharge - The vaginal discharge greatly helps the doctor evaluate the condition; further, it also provides insights on the type of infection, bacterial or fungal.

-• Allergy Skin Test - The doctor may also order a patch test to identify whether any allergen has caused vulvar dermatitis and to find the type of allergen.
-The doctor may apply diluted allergens over the skin and check for any reaction after 48 hours.
+• Allergy Skin Test - The doctor may also order a patch test to identify whether any allergen has caused vulvar dermatitis and to determine the type of allergen.
+The doctor may apply diluted allergens to the skin and check for any reaction after 48 hours.

 • Biopsy - The doctor may not usually suggest a biopsy for vulvar dermatitis, but if the condition is severe and does not respond to any treatment, then a biopsy may help.
-Therefore, a sample of tissue from the lesion is surgically excised to evaluate and distinguish it from other severe conditions of the vulva, such as cancer, dysplasia, etc.
+Therefore, a sample of tissue from the lesion is surgically excised to evaluate and distinguish it from other severe conditions of the vulva, such as cancer, dysplasia (development of abnormal cell growth), etc.

 What Are Other Diseases of the Vulva?